davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 [1pt] Appropriate constants have been defined

-[1pt] Array(s) and strings are created using a constant size
+[1pt] Array(s) and strings are created using a constant length

-[6pt] Your program handles multiple-word inputs
+[6pt] Your program handles multiple-word inputs (with spaces)

-[4pt] Your program updates counts and histogram appropriately
+[4pt] Your program updates the histogram appropriately

 [5pt] Your program prints a vertical (not horizontal) histogram